oie-mines-paristech/RTE_scenarios/README.md

 Other assumptions:
 * As the ratios of imports and exports are not provided in Fig. 10-4 for 2060, the ratios of 2050 were reused for 2060.
 * The imports and exports data provided in Fig. 10-4 are given for each scenario M0, M1, M23, N1, N2, N03) but are not given for each consumption trajectory (reference, sobriety, reindustrialization).
-It was assumed that the ratios of imports and exports are the same for the three trajectories (for example, same ratios for M1 reference, M1 sobriety and M1 reindus
+It was assumed that the ratios of imports and exports are the same for the three trajectories (for example, same ratios for M1 reference, M1 sobriety and M1 reindustrialization).

 ###### Imports modeling for the electricity mix consumed in France

 The imports are considered as in ecoinvent as an input flow of the market for electricity.
 The inventory chosen for modeling the imports is the European market of electricity provided by the regional IAM market for European electricity.
-This assumption involves that the considered imported electricity also includes the French electricity mix (that reprensents around 20% of the European electricity production).
+This assumption involves that the considered imported electricity also includes the French electricity mix (that reprensents around 7% of the European electricity production).

 Warning : Even if the imports consumed in France are quite low (in 2050, maximum 6% of the total electricity demand for all scenarios), the imports can have a large influence on the climate change results as the French electicity mix is much less carbonized than the European electricity mix.
 Potential improvements of imports modeling have been identified :